Tímea Szabó

 Tímea Szabó (born 18 January 1976) is a Hungarian humanitarian worker, journalist and politician.
 She has been a member of the National Assembly (MP) since 2010 from the Politics Can Be Different (LMP) National List, and since the 2014 election as a member of Dialogue for Hungary (PM).

 She served as co-president of the Dialogue for Hungary since the formation of the party in February 2013 until July 2022.
-She also functioned as the leader of the party's parliamentary group from 2018 to 2022.
+She also functioned as the leader of the party's parliamentary group from 2018 to 2024, with a brief interruption.
+She has been the managing co-leader of the party, beside the two co-leaders, since February 2024.

 Biography

 Research career

 Szabó graduated from the University of Szeged (communication) in 2001.
 According to her, she attended Harvard Law School although there is no record of her at the Harward Registrar's Office.
 She worked as a journalist for British and American newspapers and news agencies and reported on Hungary for five years.
 Later she joined a research program in the Harvard Law School where she became research manager.
 She conducted research on armed conflict-prevention strategies and protection of vulnerable groups, commissioned by the United Nations (UN).

 She worked for three months in Pakistan at the civic organization of International Rescue Committee, where she dealt with the issues of Afghan refugees, among others.
 She returned to Boston a week before the September 11 attacks, where she conducted research in connection with the peaceful settlement of the Afghan conflict after the outbreak of war.
 After the end of American bombings, she moved to Afghanistan and participated in the United Nations Assistance Mission in Afghanistan (UNAMA) on behalf of Harvard University.
 She was responsible for the development of a new Afghan government.
 Few months later she joined CARE International.